TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/csharp/ycql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the YCQL shell.
+- installed ZNbaseDB, created a universe and are able to interact with it using the YCQL shell.
 If not, follow the steps in [Quick start YCQL](../../../../api/ycql/quick-start/).
 - installed Visual Studio.

 ## Write the HelloWorld C# app

 In your Visual Studio create a new **Project** and choose **Console Application** as template.
 Follow the instructions to save the project.

-### Install Yugabyte C# Driver for YCQL
+### Install ZNbase C# Driver for YCQL

-The [Yugabyte C# Driver for YCQL](https://github.com/yugabyte/cassandra-csharp-driver) is based on a fork of the Apache Cassandra C# Driver, but adds features unique to YCQL, including [JSONB support](../../../../api/ycql/type_jsonb/) and a different routing policy.
+The [ZNbase C# Driver for YCQL](https://github.com/ZNbase/cassandra-csharp-driver) is based on a fork of the Apache Cassandra C# Driver, but adds features unique to YCQL, including [JSONB support](../../../../api/ycql/type_jsonb/) and a different routing policy.

-To install the [Yugbyte C# Driver for YCQL](https://www.nuget.org/packages/YugaByteCassandraCSharpDriver/) in your Visual Studio project, follow the instructions in the [README](https://github.com/yugabyte/cassandra-csharp-driver).
+To install the [Yugbyte C# Driver for YCQL](https://www.nuget.org/packages/ZNbaseCassandraCSharpDriver/) in your Visual Studio project, follow the instructions in the [README](https://github.com/ZNbase/cassandra-csharp-driver).

 ### Copy the contents below to your `Program.cs` file